murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 This proritises the human aspect .
 When a failure occurs the system fails in a manner that prioritises the health and safety of people.

 #### Fail open
 This protects the availability of a system incase it fails.
-Protects people
+Protects people.
 #### Fail close
 This protects the integrity and confidentiality of the system.
 Protects Assests

+Summary:
+Fail open ensures availability of the systems during system failure.
+Fail Safe, Fail closed and Fail secure ensure Confidentiality and Integrity during system failure.
+Fail open and fail safe aims to protects people during system failure Fail closed and fail secure aims to protect assets during system failure.

 ### Keep it simple

+What is KISS?
+A recommendation to build systems that are less complicated.

 Concepts of KISS
-- DRY (Do Repeat Yourself)
+- DRY (Do Repeat Yourself) - Imperative for change management.
+Makes it less difficult to change.
-- Computing minimalism - code should use the least necesary haardware and software
+- Computing minimalism - code should use the least necesary hardware and software.
-- Rule of Least power - use the least powerful programming language
+- Rule of Least power - use the least powerful programming language.
-- Worse if better - Quality of SW does not increase with the increase in capabilities and functions
+- Worse if better - Quality of SW does not increase with the increase in capabilities and functions.
+Few dunctions in code are more secure.
-- You arent going to need it - Do not add functionalitties of not needed.
+- You arent going to need it - Do not add functionalities if not needed.

 ### Zero Trust

 - Nothing is automatically trusted.
 - Concept of never trust, always verify
-- This is build arounf the concept of assume breach - always assume that a security breach has occurred.
+- This is build around the concept of assuming breach - always assume that a security breach has occurred.
 - Every access request must be authenticated, authorised and encryped before access of granted.
 - Zero Trust relies on internal microsegmentation and adherence to principles of least priviledge.
-These principles prevent lateral movement so that in the event of a breach, the ability to move laterally is impedded.
+- These principles prevent lateral movement so that in the event of a breach, the ability to move laterally is impedded.
 - How do we implement zero trust? there is a wide range of solutions to implement zero trust
-   1. Internal segmentation Firewalls
+   1. Internal segmentation Firewalls(ISFWs)
    2. MFA
    3. IAM
    4. NG endpoint security
-  Zero trust is forwamlised in NIST SP 800-207
+ Zero trust is formalised in NIST SP 800-207

 ### Privacy by design
-Integrates privacy design concepts during yhe design phase Same concept as secure by design
+Integrates privacy design concepts during the design phase.
+Focus is prevention rather than remedy.
+Same concept as secure by design
 - Proactive and not reactive
 - Privacy by default